Muskogee Phoenix

 The Muskogee Phoenix is a daily newspaper published in Muskogee, Oklahoma, United States, covering several counties of northeastern Oklahoma.
 It is owned by CNHI.
 The paper is printed five days a week (Tuesday-Saturday), while digital access is available 7 days a week.

+History

 The Phoenix was founded in February 1888, when Oklahoma was still a territory.

 From 1980 through 1986, Marjorie Paxson was publisher.